timker/docs/docs/_documentation/TypeScript-Server-Events-Client.md

 All other messages can be handled with the catch-all:

  - **onMessage** - fired when any other message is sent

+### Server Event Client Events

+Other top-level events the `ServerEventClient` fires that can be handled include:

+ - **onException** - Invoked on each error the client receives
+ - **onReconnect** - Invoked after each time the client had to auto-reconnect
+ - **onTick** - Invoked after any event or state change

 ## Selectors